Serco Group Expands Share Buy-Back Program - TipRanks.com

 More about Serco Group plc

-Serco Group plc operates in the service industry, providing public services across various sectors including defense, transport, justice, immigration, healthcare, and citizen services.
-The company focuses on delivering essential services to government and other public sector clients globally.
+Serco Group plc operates in the service industry, providing public services in sectors such as defense, transportation, and healthcare.
+The company is known for its focus on delivering essential services to governments and other public sector organizations worldwide.

 Technical Sentiment Signal: Buy